-These potatoes are layers upon layers of cheesy deliciousness!
-Slow Cooker Potatoes au Gratin are one of the most satisfying sides around.
+These potatoes are layers upon layers of cheesy deliciousness and Slow Cooker Potatoes au Gratin are beyond satisfying.
+Your family and guests will love them!

 Slow Cooker Potatoes au Gratin are an amazing copycat recipe of Fleming’s Steakhouse’s potatoes.
 Pop it in your slow cooker and reap the cheesy benefits.

-We recently went back to one of our old haunts, Fleming’s Steakhouse and Wine Bar.
-All of their food is delicious, but the Fleming’s Au Gratin Potatoes are remarkable.
+We recently went back to one of our favorite old haunts, Fleming’s Steakhouse and Wine Bar and while all of their food is delicious, the Fleming’s Au Gratin Potatoes are something else!

 That isn’t an exaggeration.
 They are so remarkable I always order two.
 One for the dinner table and one to take home!
 I don’t mess around when it comes to these potatoes.